joehahn/exes-n-ohs/README.md

 ### classifying noisy data

-To make things more interesting and challenging, execute the _svm_model.ipynb_ notebook to add considerable noise to the pristine data shown above:<br />
+To make things more interesting and challenging, execute the _svm_model.ipynb_ notebook to add considerable noise to the pristine mock data shown above:<br />
 ![](figs/training_data.png)<br />
 Note that the system's X,O,B structure is still preserved despite the noise that causes considerable bleed between adjacent classes.